Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

     lirt/postfwd-anti-geoip-spam-plugin:latest
 ```

-This will run `postfwd2` or `postfwd3` with default arguments, reading postfwd rules file from your mounted volume file `postfwd.cf` and using anti-spam configuration from your file `anti-spam.conf`.
+This will run `postfwd2` or `postfwd3` (based on docker tag) with default arguments, reading postfwd rules file from your mounted volume file `postfwd.cf` and using anti-spam configuration from your file `anti-spam.conf`.

 ## Development and Prototyping with Docker